The Meaning of the Emperor

 The Emperor on this Tarot card is indeed a warrior ruler.
 He sits on a stone throne with his armor on, eager to do battle.
 The image on the card suggests another warrior ruler, the legendary King Arthur, but it might as well be Alexander, Julius Caesar, Napoleon, or Genghis Khan.
 It's the ruler with the force and the firmness to strike down any opposition.

-So, if the Tarot Emperor card refers to a person, it's someone you just have to obey whether you want to or not.
+So, if the Tarot Emperor card refers to a person, which it often does in divination, it's someone you just have to obey whether you want to or not.
 He or she has the power to decide the outcome and it would cost you very dearly indeed to oppose.
+You are likely to be aware of this beforehand, since you know what power you are up against.

-If the Tarot Emperor card refers to an event, you have to accept that the outcome is out of your hands.
-It's decided elsewhere and you just have to comply or suffer the consequences.
+If the Tarot Emperor card in your divination spread refers to an event, you have to accept that the outcome is out of your hands.
+It's decided elsewhere and you just have to comply - or suffer the consequences.
+As they say: You can't fight city hall.

-If the Tarot Emperor card is about you, though, it says that you have the power to force the outcome of your chosing, but probably not without a fight.
-Don't worry, you'll win it.
+If the Tarot Emperor card has a position in the divination spread referring to you, though, it says that you have the power to force the outcome of your choosing, but probably not without a fight.
+Don't worry, you will win it.

 A. E. Waite about the Tarot Emperor Card